Brewster's Millions (1945 film): Plot

 Montague L. Brewster, a newly discharged American soldier back from fighting in Europe during World War II, rushes home in New York City to marry his sweetheart, Peggy Gray.
 However, he has to postpone the wedding after he learns of a strange windfall.

 His deceased uncle has left him $8 million, but he can inherit the money only if he can spend a million of it before his 30th birthday, October 13, 1944, only two months away, without keeping any assets.
 The lawyer explains that Brewster's uncle hoped it would make him so sick of spending that the rest of the fortune would not be wasted.
 The conditions include not telling anyone what he is doing.
 Brewster reluctantly agrees.

 He sets up his own investment company, Brewster & Company, and hires his wartime buddies Hacky Smith and Noppy Harrison as vice presidents and Peggy as his private secretary.
 However, despite his best efforts, most of his schemes to lose money become profitable.

 Worse, Peggy becomes jealous of Brewster spending a great deal of time with first, socialite Barbara Drew, then showgirl Trixie Summers, even though he is only using them to help squander the million.
 Smith and Harrison (thinking that Brewster has gone crazy), begin to thwart his schemes.
 At the same time, Peggy breaks up with Brewster, but her wise mother persuades her to go on a costly cruise with him and the cast of a failed play he financed after Smith and Harrison close it down.

 During the cruise, Smith and Harrison stage a rebellion by confining Brewster to his quarters and ordering Brewster's chartered yacht turned around to return to New York.
-When the yacht is disabled by a leftover U-boat mine, he escapes and goes to the bridge to order the captain to radio for help.
-Brewster learns that getting a tow from a passing Brazilian freighter to a nearby Florida port will cost him a huge salvage fee of $450,000.
+When the yacht is disabled by a U-boat mine, he escapes and goes to the bridge to order the captain to radio for help.
+Brewster learns that getting a tow from a passing freighter to a nearby Florida port will cost him a huge salvage fee of $450,000.
 He becomes jubilant, realizing that the fee, the cost of the cruise, and the losses from the failed stage play will use up his million dollars.

-Several days later, as the deadline approaches, Brewster is back in New York at Peggy's house with the receipts of his spending sprees, thinking he has met his goal, only to have his friends present him with $40,012 that they have recovered from his failed ventures.
+Several days later, as the deadline approaches, the penniless Brewster is back in New York at Peggy's house with the receipts of his spending sprees, thinking he has met his goal, only to have his friends present him with $40,012 that they have recovered from his failed ventures.
 Luckily, he is able to get rid of the money by paying the executor's fee, an old $10 debt, and $2 for cab fare, just before time runs out.
 Having secured his inheritance, Brewster then takes Peggy out, saying that they have to go downtown to the nearest justice of the peace to get married right away.
 On the way out the door, he is confronted by a door-to-door salesman.
 The salesman tries to sell an item for two cents more than it costs in a store.
 For this reason, Brewster throws him out.